glfw/glfw.github.io/faq.md

 - a user interface library.
 It allows you to create a single, OpenGL-capable window.
 No menus, no buttons.
-- an image loading library.
-It has a legacy facility for loading Targa files for testing purposes, nothing more.
 - a Windows-only library.
-Requests for features that cannot be portably implemented *will be denied* unless they are unobtrusive (like the Win32 port looking for a `GLFW_ICON` resource).
+Requests for features that cannot be portably implemented will be denied unless they are unobtrusive (like the Windows port looking for a `GLFW_ICON` resource).
+- a threading library.
+There are already good cross-platform threading libraries and threading has been added to both the C11 and C++11 standard libraries.
 - capable of rendering text.
 There are already several libraries that render text with OpenGL, and consistent cross-platform text rendering cannot depend on the platform's text rendering facilities anyway.